 SLT salary ranges will vary according to role and school size

 Senior leadership team (SLT) salary ranges will vary according to role and school size.
 Teachers’ pay is also determined by location, as there are separate values for ranges for:

 - England and Wales, excluding the London area

 - Outer London

 When to determine the pay range

-Section 2 paragraph 4.1 of the 2016 STPCD (page 10) says that the new framework for leadership pay is to be used to determine pay where:
+Section 2 paragraph 4.1 of the 2017 STPCD says that the framework for leadership pay introduced in 2014 should only be used to determine pay where:

 - There is a new appointment on or after 1 September 2014